FlaviaPenta/ADM-Homework.1/README.md

 # Homework-1
-Homeworks with Hackerrank to be done individually
+Homeworks with Hackerrank to be done individually.

+Flavia Penta de Peppo